tomasferrarisenda/automate-all-the-things-transcendence/README.md

 ## Description

 **IMPORTANT**: We need to make sure Harbor has been successfully deployed before running this pipeline.
-Verify this on the ArgoCD web UI.
+Verify this by going to https://harbor.<your-domain\>/ on your browser.

 This pipeline will do two things:
 1. Create a project in harbor with the name we gave to our app.
 2. Generate the Sealed Secrets which in turn will generate the necessary Secrets (of type kubernetes.io/dockerconfigjson)	in order to be able to pull from our new private registry.

-You can find more info on Harbor on [this DevOps Toolkit video](https://youtu.be/f931M4-my1k?si=qRfWQGQ0eg-8Hkck)
+You can find more info on Harbor on [this DevOps Toolkit video](https://youtu.be/f931M4-my1k?si=qRfWQGQ0eg-8Hkck).

 <br/>